More About In-Spirit Qigong

 Over time you often find you develop your potential Qi-related faculties such as intuitive powers, psychic sensitivity and a capacity to heal others.

-Qigong for Physical Healing
+Qigong for Healing

 The longer you practice the more internal benefits of this way are revealed.
 The essential nature and spiritual dimension of existence become ever more apparent.